-In this real data application, our goal is to demonstrate the practicality of our proposed regression model in real-life scenarios and to underscore the utility of the ADECME algorithm.
-It's noteworthy that the number of subjects in this study is $24,416$, which is quite large.
-To verify that ADECME and PECME produce identical MLE and $90\%$ confidence intervals, we utilized ADECME with $\gamma = 0.875$ and PECME for the same dataset.
+In this empirical application, we aim to demonstrate the real-world applicability of our proposed regression model, and to underscore the effectiveness and practical advantages of the ADECME algorithm.
+It is noteworthy that the number of subjects in this study is $24,416$, which is quite large.
+For our REGMVST formulation, CAL and PD were treated as matrix-variate responses, with the subject-level observation times incorporated into the DEC structure.
+To verify that ADECME and PECME produce identical MLE and $90\%$ confidence intervals, we utilized ADECME with $\gamma = 0.875$ and PECME.
 We employed a classic nonparametric bootstrap method, resampled at the subject level, to construct confidence intervals for all parameters of interest.
 Specifically, for each bootstrap iteration, we randomly sampled subjects with replacement from the original dataset to construct a bootstrap sample, from which we obtained a point estimate.
 We repeated this procedure 100 times to obtain 100 point estimates of all parameters of interest, from which we constructed $90\%$ quantile-based confidence intervals.
-We present the point estimates and associated confidence intervals in Table \ref{tab:real_data_application_inference}.
-Remarkably, we observed that the ADECME algorithm with $\gamma = 0.875$ and the PECME algorithm yield \emph{exactly the same} point estimates and confidence intervals when rounded to 3 decimal places.
-As shown in Table \ref{tab:real_data_application_bootstrap_time}, the ADECME algorithm with $\gamma = 0.875$ required, on average, only 65\% of the computational time needed by PECME.
-In the ADECME algorithm, the most time-consuming step is the distributional E step, whereas for PECME, updating the DEC parameters $\rho_1$ and $\rho_2$ is the most computationally intensive.
-Furthermore, due to a reduced number of communications and an innovative asynchronous parallel mechanism, the distributional E step in ADECME was, on average, faster per iteration than updating the DEC parameters in PECME.
-These computational patterns align with those observed in the simulation studies detailed in Section \ref{sec:simulation_study}, although the number of iterations until convergence was slightly higher for ADECME.
+Inference, in terms of mean and 90\% confidence intervals of the model parameters, are presented in Table \ref{tab:real_data_application_inference}.